Turner Ashby High School

 - Drug Abuse and Bullying: Everything You Need to Know

 School Resource Officer

-Deputy Vince Harlow is our School Resource Officer.
+Deputy Irvine is our School Resource Officer.
 The School Resource Officer Program uses a multifaceted approach to policing in the school community involving prevention, intervention, and enforcement – the same services which citizens demand of law enforcement in other locations in the community.
 The key roles and responsibilities of the SRO are as follows:

 - Law Enforcement Officer

 - Law-related educator

 The SRO Program is community policing at its best!